abgnpr/C-notes/6 Pointers.md

 ## Array Pointers

 In C, there is a strong relationship between pointers and arrays.
-The name of an array is itself a pointer to its first (0th) element.
-So we can access, modify and traverse the array using pointer arithmetic.
+The name of an array is itself a pointer to its first (0th) element, so we can access, modify and traverse an array using pointer arithmetic.
 Basically, any operation that can be achieved by array sub-scripting can also be done with pointers.
 The pointer operation will in general be faster.

 ### Access and Modification

+Pointers can be used to access and modify array members.
 For example, lets take the array `int a[] = {5, 10, 15, 20};`.

-To access the 3rd array element using the sub-script notation we write `a[2]`.
+To *access* the 3rd array element using the sub-script notation we write `a[2]`.
 Same can be done using pointers by writing `*(a+2)`, which is a way of saying — de-reference the address that is 2 address units ahead of the base address `a`.

-The table below shows side by side comparison of accessing elements of `a` using subscript `[]` and pointers.
+The table below shows side by side comparison of accessing elements by subscripts and pointers.

 | subscript notation |  pointer notation  | Value |
 | :----------------: | :----------------: | :---: |